 Although all received the death sentence, J. Edgar Hoover and the Attorney General informed President Roosevelt that Burger and Dasch had turned themselves in and provided the details of the operation.
 As a result, the president commuted their sentences.
 Ernest Burger received a life sentence and George Dasch got a 30-year stint.
 All the other saboteurs were executed at the District of Columbia Jail on August 8, 1942.

-The FBI caught one more undercover Nazi spy who supported the agents of Operation Pastorius in America.
+The FBI caught one more undercover Nazi spy who supported the agents of the Pastorius plan.
 Carl Krepper had gone to seminary school in the U.S. during the early 1900s and returned to German in 1935 in support of Nazi ideals.
 Hitler sent him back to the states in 1942 to assist the spies in Operation Pastorius in case they needed documents, money, or other support.
 In 1944 while working undercover as a pastor in the Lutheran church, he was arrested, found guilty of espionage, and served his sentence in prison for six years.

 In 1948, President Harry Truman deported Dasch and Burger to American-occupied Germany.
 Although Dasch thought that he would become a national hero in America, the government branded him a traitor and barred him from entering the country ever again.
 Nevertheless, the president granted both men clemency and freed them in Germany.

 The Nazi government had fallen years prior.
 Thus, both men returned to a defeated country with no one interested in their sacrifice.
 However, Peter Burger attempted to bring media attention to the way Dasch had betrayed the team and caused the deaths of six men.
 With the failure of the operation, Hitler and the German Naval Intelligence did not continue their grand plans of sabotage.
 Operation Pastorius turned out to be little more than an embarrassing debacle for the Nazis.
 Peter Burger died in 1989 and George John Dasch followed suit in 1992.